Wednesday, February 5th, 2014 by Tim Lanoue

 The last indicator that we use in the signal process would be the stochastic indicator.
 This is also known as an oscillator type of indicator because it reflects between values of 0.00 to 100.00.
 The stochastic indicator is quite similar to the RSI indicator not only because it is an oscillator classified indicator but it also determines whether or not an asset is overbought or oversold.
 If the value reflected on the stochastic chart is near 80.00 then the asset is thought of as overbought however if the value is near the level 20.00 then it is known as oversold.

-Although this strategy may seem like it has a lot of indicators involved the setup and implementation of this strategy is pretty simple.
-The signals generated by this strategy when all three conditions are met are strong and when used properly can yield win percentages consisting of 75% or higher.
+Although this pattern may seem like it has a lot of indicators involved the setup and implementation of this trading pattern is pretty simple.
+The signals generated by this pattern when all three conditions are met are strong.
 For more information on indications and instructions visit the Indicators & Charts Page!

 EXTRA: Checkout this Binary Options Strategy review on YouTube!